 The first United States Olympic Badminton Team in 1992 consisted of its top six athletes -- three men and three women.
 In 1996, the USA Badminton was represented by five athletes, followed by one in 2000 and two in 2004.
-In 2008 the U.S. looks to qualify in each discipline, a first for the U.S. in a Games held outside the U.S.
+In 2016, the United States qualified it's largest team ever (7) and for the first time, will compete in all five disciplines.